in orderMosquito Control

 Chemical control may be necessary to achieve mosquito reduction, especially on a short timeline.
 For long term results however, an integrated pest control approach is necessary with a high focus on environmental change.

-Pesticide application – Pesticide control of mosquitoes can be applied by Local Pest Experts and is an effective way to achieve fast population reduction of mosquito adults.
+Local Pest Experts can apply Pesticide control of mosquitoes.
+And is an effective way to achieve fast population reduction of mosquito adults.
 Care must be taken when implementing chemical mosquito control to ensure non target pests are not affected.
-Adult mosquito control, contrary to popular belief, does not simply ‘repel’ the pest from the treated area and relies on pest ‘contact kill’.
-Because of this, other non target insects such as bees can be affected if the appropriate risk management actions are not taken.
+Adult mosquito control, contrary to popular belief, does not simply ‘repel’ the pest from the treated area.
+And relies on pest ‘contact kill’.
+Because of this, other non target insects such as bees can be affected.
+If the appropriate risk management actions are not taken.

-Repellents – There are many off the shelf, commercially available mosquito repellents which can provide temporary relief from mosquitoes.
-While these are often effective for a short term response, they are a reactive action and can be used to complement other control methods and should not be used as a stand alone option.
+There are many off the shelf, commercially available mosquito repellents which can provide temporary relief from mosquitoes.
+While these are often effective for a short term response.
+Reactive action are there and can be used to complement other control methods.
+And should not be used as a stand alone option.

 We hope this has helped with mosquito control at your house, if you have any other questions, please head on over to our Contact Us page and get in contact.